Tag Archives: Roman Catholic

 index1miracle2

 A miracle is a form of religious experience, essentially an event without a rational explanation attributed to the divine.
-What I first remember learning about miracles as a boy in grade school.
+I first remember learning about miracles as a boy in grade school.
 Religious instruction, Christian, was part of the public school curriculum in Ontario in the mid-1960s when I started school.
-My first grade teacher, Miss Boss, read bible stories to the class every morning before we started the day’s lessons.
+My first-grade teacher, Miss Boss, read bible stories to the class every morning before we started the day’s lessons.
 If memory serves, I was most impressed by the story of the loaves and fishes.
 A year later, at junior school in England, one of the teachers, Mrs. Checketts, told us the story of Jesus raising a girl from the dead.
 As Mrs. Checketts related the story to us, “He called to her spirit “Talitha koum!” (which means “Little girl, I say to you, get up!”) and she was returned to life.”
-Again, I was duly impressed, but as I grew older I began to wonder about the veracity of these accounts and of miracles in general.
-I have come to wonder, also, just how common is it for people to continue to believe in miracles and how a miracle is identified in the present.
+Again, I was duly impressed, but as I grew older, I began to wonder about the veracity of these accounts and of miracles in general.
+I started to wonder, also, just how common it is for people to continue to believe in miracles and how a miracle is identified in the present.
 Continue reading

 If a believer demands that I, as a nonbeliever, observe his taboos in the public domain, he is not asking for my respect, but for my submission. ― Flemming Rose